RhymeForge ยท Word page

 Additive & subtractive

-It started as overrun, ended as overruns, same vowel either way.
+It started as overrun, ended as refund, same vowel either way.

 Assonance

-All night the overrun turned into overfund, vowel-first, consonants letting go.
+All night the overrun turned into adjust, vowel-first, consonants letting go.

 Consonance

-Overrun and chevron: the vowels are different but the consonants are kin.
+Overrun and afternoon: the vowels are different but the consonants are kin.

 Why overrun rhymes the way it does

 The rhyme map for overrun starts at the vowel โ€” the unrounded /สŒ/, IPA /สŒ/ โ€” and ends where the line hums to a nasal close.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 162, assonance 7,113, and consonance 4.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 41 matches, family rhymes 61, additive and subtractive together 112, assonance 3,562, and consonance 1510.
+The mix gives you options across the board.
+Strict rhymes for the structural beats, family or assonance for the interior lines.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With overrun, the slant work is doing more weight-bearing than it looks.

 More songwriting tools